 My good ole self-doubt hit me like a freight train!

-One Sunday night, I had planned to wake up the following day and do my morning routine.
-Because the next day was a holiday (Memorial Day) and Monday is typically my busiest day of the week, I thought that would be a perfect day to write.
-However, I did not have a good night’s sleep.
-Waking up later than usual, my morning was off.
+One Sunday night, I had planned to wake up the following day and do my morning routine, but because the next day was a holiday (Memorial Day) and Monday is typically my busiest day of the week, I thought that would be a perfect day to write.
+However, I did not have a good night’s sleep and I woke up later than usual, so my morning was a bit off.
 I was having a slight problem focusing on my goals as it felt like a free day and I was off my schedule a bit.
 This is how my day began, with feelings of being off my game, and the big whammy of self-doubt took me on an unplanned trip into the unknown.

 My head was telling me all sorts of stories that day, and then I went onto social media to disconnect completely, scrolling aimlessly into the abyss of mental numbness.
 It was so hard to shake off this feeling of total uselessness that day.
 My brain and emotions were just not in sync.